vikketii/Kompakti/documentation/design-document.md

 # Design document
-Kompakti is Java program for data compression.
-The goal of this project is to implement Huffman and LZW algorithms using only self made data structures and achieving meaningful compression rate for real life data.
-In the end there will be also some comparing functionality between implemented algorithms.
+Kompakti is Java program for data compression implementing Huffman and LZW algorithms using only self made data structures and achieving meaningful compression rates for real life data.
+There is also functionality to make statistics how the algorithms perform.

 ## Data structures
 - LZW uses dictionary and dynamic array.
-- Huffman uses binary tree which can be stored in to a regular array.
-Array size depends on the number of symbols, so dynamic array implementation is probably needed.
+- Huffman uses binary tree and dynamic bitlist.

 ## Input/Output
-Input can be first just text files.
-I would like to make the compression use bytes so you could compress any kind of file.
+Input can be any kind of file.
+It would be fun to extend this to be any folder.

-Output is size of original file and differently compressed files, and also compression rates and time taken for the compression.
+Output is either compressed or decompressed file and information about how much algorithm were able to compress given file.
+User can also ask the program to make statistics out of files in folder, so then output is the statistics in a file.

 ## Time and space complexity
+Huffman compression is implemented as O(nlogn) complexity because priority queue takes O(logn) to add one value and we have n symbols to add.

+LZW compression is O()

 I haven't found any solid information about these yet.
 Huffman is probably O(n) complex with binary tree implementation and LZW probably O(nlog(n)) with hashmap, but both depend on implementation.

 ## Sources